shayenna/HealthyHeadwatersLab_wiki/Other-resources/Travel.md

 The University of Windsor's travel policies can be found [here](http://www.uwindsor.ca/aauheads/resources/travel-ent-expenses.html), and in more detail [here](http://www.uwindsor.ca/finance/sites/uwindsor.ca.finance/files/uofw_travel_policy_updated_april_2015_0.pdf)
 * The Healthy Headwaters Lab will strive to cover attendance for one conference per year for all lab members.
 Choosing a conference requires individual discussion with Catherine.
 Additional conferences can be attended if lab members are able to seek out external funding.
 * Always try to be frugal, within reason, with your travel arrangements.
+* When possible it is preferable to use the lab vehcile, CJ, to travel to meetings.
+More info on CJ can be found [here](/Equipment/CJ.md)